top of page

 - BREATH & BREATHING

-Interestingly breathing is essential, automatic until we have problems.
+Breathing is essential, automatic, without thought until we have problems.
 Bit like our car that keeps going, until it doesn't!
 We take both for granted.

 A walk in the outdoors is an opportunity to get in touch with your breath, take notice of what breathing actually feels like.
 Notice your breath, any bad habits you may have.